NoahNelson/texdown/README.md

 A couple other things I'd like to implement:

-- Unicode characters converted into things like \in or \geq
+- Unicode characters like ≥ and ∈ converted into corresponding commands
 - Packages imported based on whether or not their commands are used